-The chart in figure 11 displays the investment percentages for each district over the ten year period.
+Figure 10 displays the investment percentages for each district over the ten year period.
 Each district has different needs and the mix of investment varies from district to district.
 MnDOT is committed to meeting performance outcomes on a statewide level but each district has the flexibility to prioritize its own projects, particularly on the non-NHS.